 Childhood’s End by Arthur C Clarke

 The novel begins with first contact, the arrival of the Overlords in silver ships (inspired by barrage balloons over London in WWII).
 They choose the Secretary General of the United Nations as their channel of contact, and generally let the human race get on with its business, although they make it clear that they are always watching.
-They never actually appear, but agree that in fifty years’ time they will make themselves known on Earth.
+They never actually appear, but agree that in 50 years’ time they will make themselves known on Earth.

-Mankind enters a period of stability; it is an increasingly bland existence, but they live in harmony with the Overlords.
+Mankind enters a period of stability, but it is an increasingly bland existence, but they live in harmony with the Overlords.
 Some begin to question the Overlord’s purpose.
 One astrophysicist, Jan, manages to discover their home planet and hatches a plan to get on board one of their ships.
 Another group founds a colony on Earth, New Athens, to keep the arts, creativity and science alive, and it is when some of the children of colony members begin to display paranormal traits that the Overlord’s purpose as shepherds becomes clear.

-From Well’s War of the Worlds to the film Independence Day, it is more usual for alien visitors to be violent, conquering foes (who can be defeated, as we all know!).
+From Well’s War of the Worlds to the film Independence Day, it is more usual for alien visitors to be violent, conquering foes (who can be defeated as we all know!).
 Childhood’s End is the first novel I can think of where the visitors are benign dictators.
 Indeed, I was struck by similarities between Clarke’s hypothesis of humans as galactic children with Adams’ humans as a galactic experiment.

 The Time Machine by HG Wells

-A scientist, only identified as the ‘Time Traveller’, tells his dinner party guests, also only identified by their learned trades, an after-dinner story.
+A scientist, only identified as the ‘Time Traveller’ tells his dinner party guests, also only identified by their learned trades, an after-dinner story.
 He tells of the ‘time machine’ he invented and says he will travel into the future and report back the next week.
 It works – 800 centuries hence, our world is now inhabited by the Eloi, a race of small, childlike people.
 They are incurious, dreamy and peaceful fruit-eating folk.
 However, he has a shock in store, when he comes across another race, the Morlocks, who are ape-like troglodytes.
 The Morlocks have hidden his time machine, and in his searching for it he discovers that they feed on the Eloi.
 All his initial theories over mankind’s evolution and class structures are thrown into disarray.